KelvCodes/-Scam-Phishing-Detector-/README.md

 #  🚀 Productivity Dashboard – Boost Your Efficiency! ⏳📊

-A **stylish and interactive** web app that provides **real-time cryptocurrency prices, market trends, and insights!**
-Stay ahead in the crypto world with live updates, price charts, and historical data. 📉📈
+A **sleek, interactive, and feature-packed** web app designed to **enhance your productivity** with real-time tracking, task management, and smooth UI animations. 🏆 Stay **organized and motivated** while working!

 ---